jasonkglim/MotionScaling/README.md

 - Also, why is metric for l=0.3, s=0.2, so high (9k), when signals look smooth and good?
 The magnitude at the lower frequencies just seem to be so much higher..
 - Also, l=0.75, s=0.2, target 4 makes no sense.
 Metric is extremely high, ~4k, but signal is very smooth??
 - Okay, so I guess using FFT with 0 removed does NOT seem like it works..

+- Confirmed that FFT is dependent on signal duration.
+For identical sine functions, signal with twice duration yields approx twice value for integral.
+(Interestingly for 2x duration signal, peak value is 4x, with 2x resolution, so peak is narrower)

+### Looking at PSD metric alone
+- Metric is very high for all 0 latency signals.. may be dependent on the way it gets sampled?
+- Issue could be errors in taking integral?
+Since resolution is so poor at lower frequencies of importance, could be a lot of error in integral approximation
+- Even so, looking at the peaks of PSD, doesn't really align with what seems like a "good" signal..